 Provide your audience with the critical research findings in the past simple or present tense.
 For example, the research shows a strong relationship between productivity and coffee consumption.
 Depending on how complicated and how long the research is, it may not be practically possible to have all the research findings.
 Therefore, focus on significant research findings that will allow the audience to comprehend your conclusions.

 At the tail end of your abstract, remember to provide the research's main conclusion, i.e., the answer to the research question.
 After reading your abstract, your audience should have an understanding of the significant point the research argued or proved.
 Write your abstract in the present simple tense.
 Mention briefly significant limitations to your research, since it enables your audience to evaluate your research's reliability.

 Guidelines for writing an abstract

 It is a challenge to summarize the entire thesis into an abstract of 300 or fewer words.
 However, an abstract is the initial and possibly the only section that the audience will have a chance to read.
-Therefore you must get it right.
+Therefore you must get it right, maybe with the help of a professional writer from https://thesisgeek.com/.
 The following strategies will help you in writing an abstract.